atsukotominaga/music-adaptation/material/README.md

 We got ? valide performances for dynamics.

 ### Tempo (from IOIs)
 First, we created baseline performances for the tempo.
 Based on the pre-analysis, a few performances were randomly selected from the dataset (random selection without replacement) and interonset intervals (IOIs) were averaged across the selected performances.
 We repeated this process ? times to generate ? instances.

 ### Articulation (from durations)
 We followed exactly the same process as the tempo for articulation values.
-We used

 ### Dynamics (from velocity profiles)
+We followed exactly the same process as the tempo for velocity values.

 ## Generatin stimuli (recordings)
 Filtered data from [teaching-v2.0](https://osf.io/uemk5/) were used to generate stimuli.